promptedbyesha/product-feature-adoption-ab-test-analysis/README.md

 - No significant impact on returning users indicates the feature may not improve behavior for already engaged users

 👉 Strategic takeaway:
-A targeted rollout — rather than a universal one — maximizes growth impact while preserving the opportunity to improve the experience for returning users.
+A targeted rollout — rather than a universal one, maximizes growth impact while preserving the opportunity to improve the experience for returning users.

 ---
 ## 🔎 Deeper Product Insight